berggrueninstitute/Life-Otherwise/_articles/06-citlalli.md

 _Professor Ruiz:_ But there it is: the origin of this notion of ur-rationalities.
 Wow.

 You see, by combining her perspective on language with her perspective on math, Xiloj was provincializing math as part of one rationality– as one part of _human_ rationality.
 In other words, she was proposing a provincialization of rationality itself.
-That would mean that rationalities exist within all creatures_—_ they are just rationalities of different scales.
+That would mean that rationalities exist within all creatures—they are just rationalities of different scales.
 She was replacing binary opposition with scale.
-It wasn’t that creatures_—_animals, plants, bacteria_—_were rational or not, but that all worked with their own forms of rationality.
+It wasn’t that creatures—animals, plants, bacteria—were rational or not, but that all worked with their own forms of rationality.
 She dubbed these “ur-rationalities.”
 Not rational or irrational, but a spectrum of ur-rationalities.

 _President Jimenez:_ Got it.
 A Mayan worldview might have different species communicating through ur-rationalities.

 But wait.
-Who was he_—_Memo_—_that he got to meet this Mayan elder?
+Who was heMemothat he got to meet this Mayan elder?
 This member of a secret society?

 _Mr.
 Guthrie:_ Kind of a mystery.
 He was nowhere on our radar.
 Seemed an unconventional vagabond type.
 Engineering degree.
 No steady work.
-Took jobs to save money for traveling_—_mostly through Latin America.
+Took jobs to save money for travelingmostly through Latin America.
 His early notes describe his wanderings as “weaving a cultural jacket,” so that he can “wear his memories for warmth” when he returns to the U.S. But here you go… from his travel journal.

 _Professor Ruiz:_ Wait…why do you have his journal?!
 His parents were looking desperately for that.